 Truth is though, that the IRS really doesn’t want to take your home.
 What they want is to get paid, so it’s very important to not ignore them.
 Once you set up an alternative solution the IRS will not continue with collection actions such as levies and garnishments (however they will often file a lien, just in case).

 If you are worried about the IRS garnishing your wages and thus making it difficult to pay your mortgage the solution may be as simple as setting up a payment plan.
 If you have no money to pay them, it may be a little more difficult, but you may want to consider applying for uncollectable status or an Offer In Compromise .
 In an Offer situation, the IRS will allow and exemption of 20% of the value of the house that you can keep outside the offer.
 In other words, you can still walk away with an Offer settlement that allows you to keep quite a bit of equity in the personal residence.
 The important thing is to do something.
-Don’t ignore the IRS as they have a tremendous amount of collection powers!
+Don’t ignore the IRS, get IRS home forelcosure help in Denver now from Advanced Tax Solutions!